smashgg/developer-portal/website/blog/2019-03-13-smashgg-js.md

 ## Are you welcoming contributors?
 If so, anything in particular you'd like help with?

 I am most certainly welcoming contributors.
-As a working, parent-of-two grad student, craving out time to work on the SDK is a challenge to say the least.
+As a working, parent-of-two grad student, carving out time to work on the SDK is a challenge to say the least.
 If you find yourself competent in TypeScript/JavaScript, I would love any aid you wish to put forward.

 <a href="https://github.com/BrandonCookeDev/smashgg.js/blob/master/README.md" target="_blank">Public repo on GitHub</a>